SamyRai/cdek_api_client/README.md

 The gem has pre-cached values and uses them by default.
 Users can override this behavior by fetching live data.

-You can fetch cities, regions, offices, and postal codes data directly from CDEK API.
+You can fetch cities, regions, offices, and postal code data directly from CDEK API.

 ```ruby